bring/developer-site/content/api/tracking/index.md

 important:
 - type: warn
+  title: The Tracking API will no longer support unauthenticated requests from 13.05.2024
+  message: |
+    Starting from May 13th, unauthenticated requests will no longer have access to the Tracking API.
+Previously, we implemented rate limiting measures.
+    Read [here](https://developer.bring.com/api) on how to make authenticated requests.

+    If you see following error message that means you are not sending authenticated requests.

+    ``401 - Unathorized.
+The Tracking API no longer supports unauthenticated requests.
+Make sure your requests are authenticated.
+Read more about this on our Bring developer site. https://developer.bring.com/api/tracking/``
+- type: warn
   title: The Tracking API will start rate limiting unauthenticated requests from 15.08.2023
   message: |
     Our customers are increasingly demanding new functionality and solutions that are easy to use.
 To meet these expectations,